driessenslucas/researchproject/Thesis.md

 Moving forward, I'm commited to life long learning, something that our school really values and is continuously brought up.
 I'm excited to see where this journey will take me and I'm looking forward to the even bigger and more complex challenges that I will have the opportunity to solve.

-## Personal Note
+## A final reflection on this journey

 Reflecting on the entire project, I recognize areas where I could have approached things differently.
 Initially diving into complex simulations without fully considering practical constraints limited the scope of potential solutions.
 However, this journey has been incredibly rewarding, and I look forward to continuing this exploration, guided by the insights and experiences gained.

 Feedback from Reddit came from several people who filled in my Google form.
-I posted the link on the subreddit r/reinforcementlearning, a platform that has been helpful in the past.
+I posted the link on the subreddit `r/reinforcementlearning`, a platform that has been helpful in the past.
 Despite receiving only three responses, the feedback was valuable and reconfirmed some of the thoughts I already had about improving the project.

 <!-- # Advice for Students and Researchers